Inflectra/spira-documentation/docs/Developers/API-Tutorial.md

 `https://{Spira_instance_URL}/Services/v7_0/RestService.svc/`

-where {Spira_instance_URL} is the address you use to access Spira.
+where <i>{Spira_instance_URL}</i> is the address you use to access Spira.
 For most cloud customers, it is usually `company-name.spiraservice.net`.
 On-prem customers use different, customized instance URLs.
 If you are unsure about it, please check with your system administrator.
 Similarly, the API documentation is available at:

 `https://{Spira_instance_URL}/Services/v7_0/RestService.aspx`

 Save this address for your future reference, as it contains the complete list and description of operations available in this version.
 Alternatively, you can find both your API endpoint and documentation by going to Integration > Web Services in Spira.
 Then, under <i>Version 7.0</i>, in the REST row, click the link that leads to the documentation page.
-The base URL of your instance is shown in the first topic.
+The documentation page you see there is customized for your instance, including the correct base URL.

 ## Request Headers
 For every request made to the Spira API, you must provide a valid username and API Key.
 Learn how to activate and get your API Key [here](http://spiradoc.inflectra.com/HowTo-Guides/Users-profile-management/#how-to-get-or-make-your-rss-token-or-api-key).
 The following table summarizes all the parameters you should include when sending requests to the API: